HeavySnowJakarta/A-guide-to-a-Shell/lets-do-more-for-it/webassembly-for-a-shell.md

 ### Cross compile WebAssembly projects with your computer

 You can compile projects to WebAssembly not only with a-Shell's own tool chain, but also with a-Shell's specialized `wasi-sdk`: [https://github.com/holzschu/wasi-sdk](https://github.com/holzschu/wasi-sdk), where extra functions like reading or writing files are provided.
 What's more, normal `wasi-sdk` also works with a-Shell theoretically.
-See also [https://github.com/WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk) for more technical details.&#x20;
+See also [https://github.com/WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk) for more technical details.

+WASI API still continues updating (although VERY SLOW) so new functions may be added in the future in time.